wonkyum-kim/Operating_System_Concepts/chapter 2/exercises_and_problems.md

 - Run diagnostics to determine the state of the machine (inspecting memory and the CPU and discovering devices).
 -  Initialize all aspects of the system, from CPU registers to device controllers and the contents of main memory.
 - Start the operating system and mounts the root file system.

+# 2.10

+1. Register Passing:

+In this method, parameters are passed to the operating system through registers.
+However, it limits the number and size of parameters that can be passed due to the limited number of registers available.

+2. Memory Passing:

+In some cases, there may be more parameters than registers.
+In these cases, the parameters are generally stored in a block, or table, in memory, and the address of the block is passed as a parameter in a register.

+3. Stack Passing:

+Parameters also can be placed, or pushed, onto a stack by the program and popped off the stack by the operating system.